he110/ha-maintenance-plugin/README.md

 - **OK** - Maintenance not needed (more than 7 days remaining)
 - **DUE** - Maintenance needed soon (7 days or less)
 - **OVERDUE** - Maintenance is overdue

+## Events and Automation

+The integration automatically fires events that can be used in automations:

+- `maintainable_overdue` - When a component becomes overdue
+- `maintainable_due` - When a component needs maintenance soon
+- `maintainable_completed` - When maintenance is performed

+See [EVENTS.md](EVENTS.md) for detailed documentation and automation examples.

 ## ⚠️ Important Notes